constpetrov/constpetrov.github.io/blog5.md

 I would like to have regular layout with *Shift* layer for capitalised letters and then *Alt* and *AltGr* layers for specials.
 After that I would like to have a layer for my macros.
 It means I need to build a DIY keyboard.

+There are two different options building a keyboard on one's own - to use preproduced board plate (PCB) or to handwire it.
+Last means that one has to connect all the keys in a matrix oneself but gives a remarkably bigger opportunities to choose form and number of keys used.

+All boards made on PCB on the other hands will be defined by it, but they are much easier to build.

+For the first build I would use PCB.

+Last but mot least division is traditional staggered layout versus ortholinear keyboard.
+I last option all the caps are placed in form of a rectangular grid

 ## Links